laxmananand/zoqq_depl/docs/getting-docs/receiveBankTransfer.md

 ## Retrieve Deposits

 You can retrieve transaction details for deposits made to your Wallet via bank transfers.
-For more information, see [Retrieve your deposits].
+For more information, see [Retrieve your deposits](/docs/getting-docs/account#retrieve-deposits).